 The County currently prepares a budget for unincorporated services.
 To the extent that this budget could further distinguish costs and revenues attributable to individual communities, the process of updating the feasibility analysis will be more efficient and accurate.
-Discussions will also be necessary if additional revenues, including a share of the County's PTVLF or CSA CSA-PP-1991-1, are part of a transfer from the County to a new city.
+Discussions will also be necessary if additional revenues, including a share of the County's PTVLF or CSA-PP-1991-1 revenues (or other County revenues, e.g., Prop.
+172 public safety sales tax) are transferred from the County to a new city.